 If your AFDC plan specifies a maximum family size beyond which there is no increase in benefits, determine income standards for families exceeding that maximum by adding an amount for each individual family member beyond the maximum.
 The amounts added must be reasonably related to amounts by which your AFDC plan increases benefits per additional family member up to the maximum size.

-B. The 300 Percent Limit.--This income limit applies to persons receiving §§§§§§§
+B. The 300 Percent Limit.--This income limit applies to persons receiving optional State supplements, those who are eligible for State supplements, those who would be eligible for State supplements if they were not in medical institutions, and institutionalized individuals who are eligible under State established special income levels.
+These groups are described in §§1902(a)(10)(A)(ii)(IV),(V) and (XI) of the Act.
+Although not specifically identified in the statute, the income limit also applies to groups in §§1902(a)(10)(A)(ii)(VI) and (VII).
+This is because members of these groups derive their eligibility by virtue of the eligibility rules of groups which are subject to the 300% limit.
+This includes individuals who are receiving home and community-based services under a waiver or hospice care who would be eligible if they were in a medical institution.

+Under this provision, FFP is not available for services rendered to individuals whose income (without regard to the exclusions of income described in §1612(b) of the Act) exceeds 300% of the Federal Benefit Rate (FBR) for an individual under §1611(b)(1) of the Act.

+3240.6 Exemptions from FFP Limits.--There are no limits on qualified pregnant women, qualified children, or the poverty level groups because they are not subject to the FFP limits of §1903(f) of the Act.

 3240.7 Applying More Liberal Income Disregards Within FFP Limits.--For groups subject to §1903(f), more liberal income disregards cannot exceed the difference between your current eligibility income standards and the maximum standards used in establishing the FFP limit.
 If your income eligibility standard is at the maximum FFP standard, do not apply more liberal disregards for those eligibility groups subject to the FFP limit.